rl-tools/documentation/docs/getting_started.rst

 .. epigraph::

-   "Never underestimate the power of a man armed with nothing but a C++ compiler."
+   "Never underestimate a man armed with nothing but a C++ compiler."

    -- RLtools contributor